 Manta Ray Night Dive, Kailua Kona, Hawaii

 For an unforgettable underwater experience, some tour operators have started placing lights on the ocean floor to attract plankton.
 In turn, huge manta rays turn up and swim amongst the divers with grace.
-They’re huge and in few places will you see so many up close.
+They’re huge and most guides to Hawaii can tell you the spots where they can be descried.

 5. Barracuda Point, Sipadan Island, Malaysia